Browse the web with Opera for Android

 The Opera browser for Android is designed to help you do more online while using less data.
-Its minimalist user interface is easy to use and the technology behind the Opera browser makes loading pages on your phone much faster.
+Its minimalist user interface is user-friendly and the technology behind the Opera browser makes loading pages on your phone much faster.
 It's one of the slickest browsers for Android available right now.
 It has a leaner design and interface than other major players like Chrome or Firefox.

 Opera already has two Android browsers, Opera Mobile and Opera Mini, which are exactly the same - except Mini reroutes traffic through Opera servers to compress data.

 This newer Opera browser app is a completely redesigned version.
 While it retains many of the features of Opera Mobile and Opera Mini, the Opera browser looks more modern and adds some new features.